-A few years ago Singapore Airlines introduced new cabins on its A380s.
+Singapore Airlines offers fairly new cabins on its A380s.
 In business class, the new seat is a mild improvement over the old one.
 On the plus side, the cabin is beautiful, the seats are spacious, there’s plenty of privacy (even though the seats don’t have doors), and the seat controls are well designed.
 Furthermore, for couples traveling together, all the pairs of center seats can turn into a double bed.

 The problem?
 The sleeping surface is hard, and you need to sleep at a strange angle.
 This is a good seat in most regards, I just don’t find it to be especially comfortable for sleeping.

-Where to find this seat: This seat is available on select Singapore Airlines A380s.
+Where to find this seat: This seat is available on most Singapore Airlines A380s.
 No other airlines have this product.

-A few years ago United introduced its new Polaris business class concept, featuring staggered seats.
+United Airlines has been working on installing its new Polaris business class seats on long haul aircraft, featuring a staggered configuration.
 On 777s and 787s, every other row has “true” window seats, which are quite private, and every other row also has “honeymoon” seats in the center section.
 These seats are comfortable and functionally designed.
 However, they’re not especially spacious, and I find the footwell to be a bit on the tight side.